This article was updated on 27/2/2026 to reflect changes introduced by the UK Government in January 2026.

 Your child’s immune system has no protection against measles without vaccination.
 The virus directly attacks the immune system, rendering it weaker for months after infection.

 Unimmunised children are 15 times more likely to catch measles during outbreaks.
-Factors associated with measles vaccine uptake show that household size and social factors increase risk.
+Household size and social factors further increase risk.

 The measles virus is highly contagious.
 One infected person can spread it to 12–18 others in a community without immunity.